unitaryfund/mitiq/.github/pull_request_template.md

 - If the validation check fails:

-    1. Run `make check-style` (from the root directory of the repository) and fix any [flake8](http://flake8.pycqa.org) errors.
+    1. Run `make check-types` (from the root directory of the repository) and fix any [mypy](https://mypy.readthedocs.io/en/stable/) errors.

+    2. Run `make check-style` and fix any [flake8](http://flake8.pycqa.org) errors.

-    2. Run `make format` to format your code with the [black](https://black.readthedocs.io/en/stable/index.html) autoformatter.
+    3. Run `make format` to format your code with the [black](https://black.readthedocs.io/en/stable/index.html) autoformatter.

   For more information, check the [Mitiq style guidelines](https://mitiq.readthedocs.io/en/stable/contributing.html#style-guidelines).